ruthchia/Structural_variant_analysis-LBD-FTD/Structural_variant_files/README.md

-This directory contains structural variant files of the high-quality subset (genome-wide and annotated 50 neurodegenerative disease genes).
+This directory contains structural variant files of the high-quality subset (genome-wide and annotated 50 neurodegenerative disease genes) published as supplementary files in the article.

+**Supplementary Table 5**:  Structural variants in neurodegenerative disease genes

+**Supplementary Table 6**: Filtered structural variants the study cohorts